Malawi travel information

 Malawi has two main international airports, Lilongwe and Blantyre.
 There are domestic airports and airfields that connect major towns and safari destinations.
 Depending on your arrival time, you may require a night in Lilongwe.

 There is so much to see and do and the roads are not the best, so it’s preferable to get around using the light aircraft flights (scheduled and charter available).
-If you self drive, keep in mind you’ll need lots of time.
+If you choose to self-drive, keep in mind you’ll need lots of time.